syerxa/DH-Demo-App/README.md

 ## Known Limitations

 * Update List does not support the inclusion of Items.
-Items can only be updated via the /lists/<list_id>/items/<item_id> endpoint.
+Items can be updated via the /lists/<list_id>/items/<item_id> endpoint.
-* Fields only have basic validation, which includes required attributes and a valid status.
+* Attribute fields only have basic validation, which includes required attribute check and valid status attribute value.

 ## Built With